daniestevez/gr-satellites/docs/source/command_line.rst

 To enable telemetry submission to the BME server, it is necessary to `register an account in the BME server`_.
-The user and password should be entered into the gr_satellites ``.ini`` file.
+The user and password should be entered into the gr-satellites ``.ini`` file.

 For some telemetry servers, including SatNOGS DB, the frames are submitted together with a timestamp of reception.
 This timestamp is taken from the computer's clock by ``gr_satellites`` at the moment when it decodes the frame.
-This means that, in order to use telemetry submission appropriately, the computer's clock should be set accurately and live signal rather than a recording should be decoded.
+This means that, in order to use telemetry submission appropriately, the computer's clock should be set accurately and a live signal rather than a recording should be decoded.

 File and image receiver